nomed/gitlab-ce/doc/development/documentation/styleguide.md

 ```

 Note that the docs site does not support embedded videos because
-GitLab's markdown do not support iframes yet, therefore, it wouldn't
+GitLab's markdown does not support iframes yet.
+Therefore, it wouldn't
 work in GitLab's `/help`.

 ## Code blocks